Livio Mayr

-Livio Mayr (born 21 December 1997) is an Austrian pair skater.
+Livio Mayr (born 21 December 1997) is an Austrian retired pair skater.
 With his current skating partner, Sophia Schaller, he is the 2023 Trophée Métropole Nice bronze medalist and a three-time Austrian national champion (2023–25).

 Personal life

 Mayr was born on 21 December 1997 in Salzburg, Austria.

 Career

 Early years

 Mayr began learning how to skate in 2006.
 He began representing Austria internationally as a junior-level single skater in 2012.
 He competed in singles for five seasons, placing third at the Austrian Junior National Championships in 2014, 2016, and 2017, before opting to transition to pair skating.

 2018–19 season: Debut of Dana/Mayr

 Mayr teamed up with his first pairs partner, American skater Sara Jane Dana, in advance of the 2018–19 season.
 They competed at two Junior Grand Prix events during their partnership, finishing 12th in Austria and 15th in the Czech Republic, as well as one international junior B event, the 2018 Golden Spin of Zagreb, where they placed fourth.
 Dana/Mayr won the silver medal in the junior pairs event behind Heidrun Pipal / Erik Pipal at the 2019 Austrian Championships before ultimately dissolving their partnership.